Do Swans Kill Themselves?

 Conclusion

-Yes, swans have been known to commit suicide.
-The death of a mate or even a mother can be difficult for a swan.
+Swans have been known to commit suicide, especially with the death of a mother, mate, or cygnets.
+The death of a mate or even a mother’s loss can be difficult for a swan.
 If the mate is gone for a prolonged period of time, the swan will not eat and will eventually die while young swans can drown themselves.
-Swans can form a heart when they are protecting one another from other animals or threats.
-Swans are monogamous and therefore only have one mate at a time.

 FAQS